luckyghanghas/Task-1-Data-Immersion-Wrangling/reports/data_quality_report.md

 # Task 1 - Data Immersion & Wrangling

 ## Objective
-Produce a sales transaction data set for analysis by cleaning up the raw data, identifying quality issues, and fixing them, creating a dataset for analysis.
+Clean the raw data, detect the quality problems, correct them, and produce a set of data for sales transaction analysis.

 ## Dataset Overview
 - Raw rows received: 1,260
 - Final cleaned rows: 1,250
 - Date range after cleaning: 2025-01-01 to 2026-03-26
-- Business grain: one row per order
+A business grain is represented by each line of grain.

 ## Data Quality Issues Found
 | Issue | What I found | Treatment |